 Can’t imagine getting through the day without your morning cup of coffee?
 You may be in luck, as the effects of caffeine, like alcohol, vary greatly from person to person.
 In fact, some especially fortunate people even benefit from caffeine as a headache cure.
 As Gargiolo notes: “A little caffeine might actually stop the onset of a migraine from occurring, though this will be individual-dependent.”

-That said, caffeine can also bring on headaches for many people.
-If you suspect you’re one of them, be sure to wean yourself off of it gradually before slowly reintroducing caffeine and making note of its effect on your migraine symptoms.
-(Quitting cold-turkey will almost definitely give you a headache, if you’re a heavy coffee drinker.)
+That said, caffeine can also bring on migraine attacks for many people.
+If you suspect you're one of them, be sure to wean yourself off of it gradually before slowly reintroducing caffeine and making note of its effect on your migraine symptoms.
+(Quitting cold turkey will almost definitely give you a headache if you're a heavy coffee drinker.)
 You may also check to see if a small dose of caffeine stops your migraine in its tracks.
 After all, you could be among the lucky ones!

 3. Cured meats

 Though dietitians may advise limiting hot dogs, bacon, sausage, and deli meat, the real compounds in question are nitrates and nitrites, which are preservatives added to prevent bacteria growth and keep food fresher for longer periods of time.